holochain/holochain-rust/README.md

 curl https://nixos.org/nix/install | sh
 ```

+Follow any further instructions output to the terminal during installation.

 [The website](https://nixos.org/nix/download.html) has more details.

 Running the `nix-shell` command from inside the root of the repository will detect and use the `shell.nix` file.